benallfree/wicked/README.md

     ---------------------
     Repo Location: <$WICKED_HOME>

 That's it!
-You installed Wicked in a custom location.
+You installed Wicked and can use it from any of your web applications.

+Continue reading for a short tutorial.

 ## Hello World

 Try creating your first app:

     cd ~/path/to/my/new/www
-    wicked create stub
+    wicked macro stub
     ls

 You should see two new files: